oVirt/ovirt-site/source/db-issues/formatting.html.md

  SELECT a.\*
 FROM a
-INNER JOIN b ON a.id = b.id WHERE clause : condition in a new line WHERE clause : AND/OR at end of line
+INNER JOIN b ON a.id = b.id WHERE clause : condition in a new line SELECT \*
+FROM t
+WHERE a = 1; WHERE clause : AND/OR at beginning of line
+ SELECT \*
+FROM t
+WHERE a = 1
-GROUP BY clause : Column list in a new line
-GROUP BY column list style : stacked
+AND b='x'; GROUP BY clause : Column list in a new line GROUP BY column list style : stacked
 ORDER BY clause : Column list in a new line
 ORDER BY column list style : stacked
+ Nested conditions